 While I'm all for indulging in an occasional Pancake Sunday ritual to feed the soul, when it comes to day to day healthy eating, I generally steer my nutrition clients away from sweet carb-centric breakfasts like pancakes.
 The reason?
 We tend to burn through those simple carbs in white flour super-quick and wind up sleepy and magically still-hungry, not long after eating despite having just devoured a mountain of flour, syrup, and butter.
 (But do remember that carbs are clutch for you to crush your next workout.)
 The extra calories in said butter and syrup also have a sneaky way of adding up without actually helping you feel satisfied.

 Just the right balance of fluff and substance with a mild flavor that will go with any topping your heart desires.
-This recipe makes 4 servings, so if you don't want to share, feel free to freeze the leftovers—these are great for reheating.
+This healthy protein pancake recipe makes four servings, so if you don't want to share, feel free to freeze the leftovers—these are great for reheating.
 (Related: 11 Frozen Meal Prep Hacks You Need to Try)

 - 1 egg